Skip to content

 The Pregnancy Tea Bible: Is It Safe To Drink?

 A good hot cuppa, can really boost our mood!
-But you're pregnant and you have heard that drinking tea isn't safe during pregnancy.
-You have heard it can be bad for your...
+But you're pregnant and you've heard that drinking tea isn't safe during pregnancy.
+Whilst it is true that you should limit...

 A good hot cuppa, can really boost our mood!
+But you're pregnant and you've heard that drinking tea isn't safe during pregnancy.

 Top Tip